ExpressVPN Speed Test for New Zealand Users: Tried And Tested for Different Regions – 2022

-After receiving the results, I plotted all the performance metrics in a table with the percentage changes on these servers, as compared to the average speeds I receive on my 100Mbps connection.
-Refer to the statistics below to analyze the level of speed loss to expect with Surfshark.
+I have created a table with the percentage changes when connecting to these servers, as compared to the average speeds I receive on my standard network.
+Refer to the statistics below to learn how much speed loss you can expect when connecting to ExpressVPN:

 |VPN Server||Latency Change||Download Speed Change||Upload Speed Change|